emericg/SmartServoFramework/README.md

 ## Introduction

-This is a C++ multiplatform framework used to drive "smart servos" device like Dynamixel or HerkuleX actuators.
+This is a C++ multiplatform framework used to drive "smart servos" devices like Dynamixel or HerkuleX actuators.
 Linux, Mac OS and Windows operating systems are supported.
 All you need to begin moving stuff around is at least one servo, a serial port adapter and a C++/11 compiler!

 > Dynamixel devices from [Robotis](http://www.robotis.com/) and HerkuleX devices from [Dongbu Robot](http://www.dongburobot.com/) are high-performance networked actuators for robots available in wide range of sizes and strengths.
-> They provide adjustable torque, speed, and response, various feedback like position, load, voltage and temperature...
+> They have adjustable torque, speed, angle limits, and provide various feedback like position, load, voltage and temperature...

 ## Prerequisite